 It’s unlikely that any Western designer today would create outfits so blatantly inspired by countries that they had only occasionally visited, if at all.
 It would be deemed at best inauthentic.
 But of course, YSL was not alone.
 European fashion and decor have long been influenced by Eastern aesthetics, especially from the 17th Century onwards, when trade with Asia intensified.
 In the 18th Century, Kahsmiri shawls were introduced to fashionable Europe, and silk and lacquer from China was increasingly used in furniture.

-“Les Chinoises” collection and subsequent Opium perfume without ever having been to China is wild to imagine.
+To think that Yves Saint Laurent designed his 1977 “Les Chinoises” collection and subsequent Opium perfume without ever having been to China is wild to imagine.
 Now, don't get me wrong, I love Yves Saint Laurent.
 Some of my favorite pieces in the archive are Rive Gauche and Couture pieces from the house, but you can't truly love something if you're only staring at it through a glossed lens at golden hour.

 When I think about the Japanese Avant-Garde I think about a revolutionary push to add much needed nuance, complexity and texture to the history of fashion.
 I think of Japanese designers snatching the microphone and making space to speak and amplify their voices, while simultaneously shifting how we view beauty in contemporary culture.